 Gives route directions for European journeys - Google Maps

-Directions advice via Google; you may find some elements of Streetview (which is now also present in Croatia) useful in your planning too
+Directions advice via Google; you may find some elements of Streetview (which is now also present in Croatia) useful in your planning as well

 Croatian Motoring Websites

-The following may help for when you actually arrive in Croatia!
+The following may help when you actually arrive in Croatia!

 - Croatian Auto Club